Freelunch-AI/docs/brunos_notes.md

                                     1. Fixing Service bugs.
 Requirement baseline for this should offset by how critical a wrong prediction is to the client apps (how long can a bug last in prod and not causa a massive impact.
 And this is already optimistic because you would have to include the time to find the bug also)
                                     2. Fixing Non-availability of the Service.
 Requirement baseline for this should offset by how critical unavailability of the service is to the client apps
                                 4. % of changes leading to a worse system
-                                    1. Level 2 - MLOps platforms: worse system is measured by the above metrics, operational metrics, model decay relative relative to no retraining, etc
+                                    1. Level 2 - ML platforms: worse system is measured by the above metrics, operational metrics, model decay relative relative to no retraining, etc
                                     2. Level 3 - Inference Services (Models): is measured by corrected predictive power metric os models in production data (often proxied with by soft labels) and subsequent user actions/time spent in the app
                                 5. % of tests that passed.
 (Should be around 60-70%)
                         3. Sources of data: